 A CHANGE OF HEART, published by Nimbus Publishing (2016)

-written by Alice Walsh and illustrated by Erin Susanne Bennett
+written by Alice Walsh and illustrated by Erin Bennett Banks

 A true story about Lanier Phillips, who fled a segregated Georgia in 1941 to join the Navy, only to be shipwrecked while on board the USS Truxton.
 Lanier’s encounter with the compassionate people of Newfoundland, Canada, profoundly influenced his life, inspiring him to become a civil rights activist, as well as the first African-American to graduate from the US Navy’s sonar school.